Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Assembly Process

 Different scenarios are observed: \begin{itemize} \item If $D_{L} > C_{L+1}$, then the MSF is oversized, which increases the space cost but with no reduction in the time cost, except when the magic state demand is too volatile, since they can be stocked during periods of low demand to avoid a shortage during periods of high demand; \item If $D_{L} = C_{L+1}$, then the MSF is space efficient to minimize the time cost; and \item If $D_{L} < C_{L+1}$, then the MSF is undersized, so the circuit takes longer to execute.
 The added idling time to the makespan $K$ inflates the idling volume $V_{\text{idle}}$, as defined in \cref{eq:idling_volume}.
 Thus, although the number of distillation units in the MSF decreases, the core processor size may increase due to there being a lower error budget availability for the errors accumulated during lattice surgery, as shown in \cref{eq:E_core}. \end{itemize} To achieve the production rate $D_{L}$ required for a time-optimal solution, we must ensure that production and consumption rates are balanced over all distillation levels.
 The production rate of any distillation level $l \in \{1, \ldots, L\}$ composed of $u_l$ parallel distillation units for this level is bounded by

-where $N$ is the number of magic states produced in a distillation round, $P$ is the acceptance probability, $Wd_l$ is the execution time of each logical operation in the unit, and $O$ is the number of logical cycles required for the distillation round.
-The parameters $N$ and $O$ are given based on the distillation protocol, the acceptance probability is a function $P = f_{\text{acc}}(e_{\text{in},l}, e_{\text{mem},l})$, and $W$ is based on the hardware characterization.
+where $N$ is the number of magic states produced in a distillation round, $P$ is the probability of success for magic state distillation, $Wd_l$ is the execution time of each logical operation in the unit, and $O$ is the number of logical cycles required for the distillation round.
+The parameters $N$ and $O$ are given based on the distillation protocol, the success probability is a function \mbox{$P = f_{\text{acc}}(e_{\text{in},l}, e_{\text{mem},l})$,} and $W$ is based on the hardware characterization.
 Equality in \cref{eq:production_rate} is obtained when a steady execution of logical operations is possible due to a sufficient supply of magic states.
 Given that the consumption rate of magic states by all units in this level is

 a steady flow is possible when $D_{l-1} \geq C_{l}$, where $M$ is the number of input magic states for the distillation unit.
-For example in the 15:1 distillation protocol $M = 15$, $N = 1$, $O = 13$, and
+For example in the 15:1 distillation protocol $M = 15$, $N = 1$, $O = 13$ (i.e., 11 logical cycles for the $T$ gates in the protocol, one logical cycle for the corrections, and one cycle to empty the distilling port and position the lower-fidelity magic states for the next distillation cycle), and

 To achieve a space-efficient steady flow, we need to ensure that

 Combining the previous equations, we obtain the following relations between the number of distillation units and code distances between levels, which are given for the uppermost, intermediate, and lowermost levels, respectively, as